vmware-archive/hillview/docs/userManual.md

 scroll-bar where in the sorted order the current displayed row resides.
 In this figure the first row is at the beginning of the sorted order (the dark bar is at the very left).
-The second column, labeled (count) indicates how many row in the dataset correspond to the displayed row.
+The second column, labeled (count) indicates how many rows in the dataset correspond to the displayed row.
 The scroll-bar also indicates what percentage of the whole dataset is covered by this row; in this case we can see that this row covers about 9% of the data.
 You can see that, although the